 If you make a complaint we'll send you a leaflet explaining the Financial Ombudsman Service.
-The leaflet is also available on request or you can contact the Ombudsman direct:
+The leaflet is also available on request or you can contact the Ombudsman directly using the information below.

-- Financial Ombudsman Service
+Financial Ombudsman Service

-ExchangeTower
+- Exchange Tower,

-Harbour Exchange Square
+Harbour Exchange Square,

-London

-E14 9SR
+London, E14 9SR

 - 0800 0234 567

-(calls to this number are now free on mobile phones and landlines)
+- (calls to this number are now free on mobile phones and landlines)

 - 0300 1239 123

-(calls to this number cost no more than calls to 01 and 02 numbers)
+- (calls to this number cost no more than calls to 01 and 02 numbers)

-- complaint.info@financial-ombudsman. org.uk
+- a complaint.info@ financial-ombudsman.org.uk

 - financial-ombudsman.org.uk